 I'm a non-resident, do I have to complete tax return?

 There is no one single hard and fast rule.
 Understanding whether you should complete a Self Assessment tax return is incredibly important and you should never simply assume that you do or don’t have to file a tax return.
-If you are unsure speak to HMRC or enter your details using the form to speak to a UK tax adviser.

 I’m not British, but I live in the UK - do I need to file a tax return?